data-gymnasia/courses/content/intro-statistics/content.md

 ---
 > id: step-preview-joint-density-estimation

 In the next section, we will develop some intuitive techniques for estimating density functions for joint distributions.
+We'll close this section with an exercise involving the estimation of a *discrete* distribution.

 ::: .exercise
 **Exercise**